SushmaNalla/assignment2-Nalla/README.md

 **Chicken Biryani Receipe**

+1. Make few slits on the chicken pieces.
-1. Chicken Biryani has many ingredients
+    1. Add all the ingredients in bowl
-    1. Rice
-    2. Chicken
+    2. Mix everything well
-    3. oil
+    3. Marinate Chicken
-    4. spices
+    4. Fry onions
-    5. cinamon.
-2. Chicken need to be marinated
-    1. cook with rice for some time.

-* All the spices are added and the whole mixture is steamed about 30 minutes.
+2. Add oil in the pan
+    1. Put the marinated chicken to oil.
+    2. Add rice and cook for 30 min.
-    * Serve chicken biryani in layers.
+    3. Serve chicken biryani in layers.

+* Ingredients list for preparing Biryani
+    * Rice
+    * Chicken
+    * Onions
+    * Oil
+    * Spices
-     * Enjoy with Raita.
+    * Cinamon